moa-digitalagency/CyberConfiance/replit.md

 ### Authentication & Authorization
 Flask-Login handles session-based authentication with Werkzeug for secure password hashing.
 Flask-Admin views are protected by `SecureModelView`, ensuring only authenticated administrators can access content management features.
 A default admin account is created in development, with production requiring the `ADMIN_PASSWORD` environment variable.

+**Admin Panel Access Flow:**
+- Direct access to `/my4dm1n` automatically redirects to `/my4dm1n/dashboard`
+- Unauthenticated users are redirected to login with next parameter: `/login?next=/my4dm1n`
+- After successful login, users are redirected back to `/my4dm1n`, which then redirects to dashboard
+- Flask-Login's `login_view` is configured as `main.login` for automatic redirection handling

 ### Frontend Architecture
 Jinja2 templates use a base layout (`base.html`) for consistency.
 The design features a professional dark theme with glassmorphism effects, CSS custom properties, gradient accents, smooth animations, scroll-triggered effects, and parallax scrolling.
 Typography uses the Inter font, and the design is fully responsive with CSS Grid and Flexbox.
 Navigation includes dropdown menus with enhanced glassmorphism.